lunarc/lunarc_docs/docs/batch_system.md

 ./processor_omp
 ```

-This script allows to use 3200 MB of main memory per requested core.
+This script allows to use 3100 MB of main memory per requested core.
 When asking for 20 cores on Aurora you can use all the memory
-available on the node.
+available to users on the node.

 The modification required to utilise the node local discs are exactly
 the same as require [for serial jobs](#basicrun-script-for-io-intensive-jobs).